samuellihn/obsidian-freeview/docs/Rotations of Complex Eigenvalues.md

-When a matrix that represents a [[Rotation as Linear Transformation]] is inthe form:
+When a matrix that represents a [[Rotation as Linear Transformation]] is in the form:

 $$
 C =